CityOfWarchester/warchester/README.md

 The System

-Warchester operates as a revenue-backed system:
+Warchester operates as a revenue-backed system :

 • Activity generates revenue
 • Revenue flows into the treasury